Don’t Quit But Readjust Your Plans

 “Discipline is the bridge between goals and accomplishment.” — Jim Rohn

 To quit when the going gets tough is taking the easy way out, readjusting our plans however should be our primary focus.
 Abandoning our goals is akin to flying from one destination to another when our plane is unexpectedly stranded at a stopover.
 As a result, we return home instead of finding an alternative route to our destination.
 And yet this is what many people do in terms of their goals.
-They give up when the going gets tough because they lack the confidence in themselves to find a solution, or are frustrated overcoming the obstacle.
+They give up when the going gets tough because they lack the confidence in themselves to find a solution.
 However, that is the purpose of goals.
 To find new ways to reach them, gain new skills and discover more about ourselves.
 Can you identify with this narrative of wanting to throw in the towel on a project or goal?
-If so, how did you find the motivation to see it through?
+If so, how did you find the motivation to succeed?

 Find Ways To Motivate Yourself